Webcomic / The Class Menagerie

 - Disproportionate Retribution:

 - Dani is fond of these, she tends to resort to violence for even the most minor infractions.

 - On a less humorous note, Spottiswood does this towards Mikey.
 Yes, Mikey was a real pain in the ass, but everything Brian does to get revenge on him borders on assault at best and attempted murder at worst.

-- Does Not Like Men: Dani comes off as this on occassion due to her role as pretty much the sole authority in Richter Hall, and with the majority of the trouble being caused by the male characters.
-Most noteable is her line about all men being creeps when Biff uses the mascot costume he's wearing as protection from getting slapped by the cheerleaders he tries to use sleazy pickup lines on.
+- Does Not Like Men: Dani comes off as this on occasion due to her role as pretty much the sole authority in Richter Hall, and with the majority of the trouble being caused by the male characters.
+Most notable is her line about all men being creeps when Biff uses the mascot costume he's wearing as protection from getting slapped by the cheerleaders he tries to use sleazy pickup lines on.

 - Double Standard: Abuse, Female on Male: The comic adheres to the old Peanuts idea that girls hitting boys is funny, and it's mostly played straight.
 Dani especially is this trope all over, resorting to cartoonishly hitting the male characters for real or imagined slights.
-Female characters recieving any sort of physical injury that's played for laughs can be counted on one hand.
+Female characters receiving any sort of physical injury that's played for laughs can be counted on one hand.

 - Brad looks like Falco Lombardi with the blue and red skin colors swapped.

 - DeMontfort University is based on UC Berkeley, Suzukawa's alma mater.

 - Fanservice: Mostly involving the male cast, though "Beach Blanket Bungle" and "Poker Strips" have something for everybody.